z1w/z1w.github.io/_pages/about.md

 =======
 My recent favorite album is [RENAISSANCE](https://music.beyonce.com/).
 Great ideas will come back again and again 🫡.

 My MOST favorite movie is [Life of Pi](https://en.wikipedia.org/wiki/Life_of_Pi_(film)).
-Life is full of metaphors, and the prototypes underneath the metaphors are abstraction of the world.
+Life is full of metaphors, and the prototypes underneath the metaphors are abstractions of the world.